THEOplayer/documentation/theoplayer/getting-started/01-sdks/02-android/00-getting-started.md

 The Android SDK leverages Java 8 and Kotlin languages to provide safer and more concise code.

 The Android SDK is published to the [THEOplayer Maven respository](https://maven.theoplayer.com/) where developers can easily navigate our releases and find code snippets for implementing the player into their project.

+Our [Android Connectors](https://github.com/THEOplayer/android-connector) are currently published to [Jitpack](https://jitpack.io/), these will also be published to the THEOplayer Maven repository in the near future.

-_Note: currently the Android SDK is also published to [Jitpack](https://jitpack.io/#com.theoplayer.theoplayer-sdk-android/core) but we encourage users to use the THEOplayer Maven repository as we will stop publishing to Jitpack in the future._
+_Note: the Android SDK is also still published to [Jitpack](https://jitpack.io/#com.theoplayer.theoplayer-sdk-android/core) but we encourage users to use the THEOplayer Maven repository as we will stop publishing to Jitpack in the near future._

 ## Add THEOplayer and Kotlin libraries to your application